Zombies, Run!: Airdrop and supply missions

 An 'airdrop' feature was released where the player sets a real-world location to run to, and the app creates a mission that will last the distance needed.
 Supply missions allow the runner to gather additional supplies to be used for the in-app Home Base feature.

+The Home Front

+In 2020, a series of 35 workout missions designed to be done at home was released as a reaction to the lockdown during the COVID-19 pandemic.
+The series is also available in German as The Home Front Deutsch.
+The workout missions combine classic bodyweight exercises such as Squats, Lunges, Sit-Ups, Jumping Jacks, High Knees, and Chair Dips.

 Home base mechanics

 The supplies collected while running can be used between missions to enhance a small version of Abel Township, with detailed buildings similar to SimCity.
 The more runs the player goes on, the more supplies they collect.
 They can use those supplies to expand their Abel Township base and unlock more missions.

 Players start with three level one buildings: Janine's farmhouse, an armory, and a defense tower, which are all surrounded by a fence.
 As a player runs, supplies are picked up to build new structures or improve structures.
 Each structure has some type of bonus attached to it.

 Expanding the base reflects the player's dedication to their exercise, and the more the player exercises, the larger and better-equipped the base becomes.
 Expanding the base can influence story events and availability of missions.